Baghdad Thirudan

 Baghdad Thirudan is a 1960 Indian Tamil-language swashbuckler film produced and directed by T. P. Sundaram.
 The film stars M. G. Ramachandran and Vyjayanthimala, with M. N. Nambiar, T. S. Balaiah, T. R. Ramachandran, S. A. Ashokan, M. N. Rajam, A. Sandhya and S. N. Lakshmi in supporting roles.
-It is a remake of the 1924 American film The Thief of Bagdad and was inspired by 1951 film The Prince Who Was a Thief.
+It is a remake of the 1924 American film The Thief of Bagdad and was inspired by the 1951 film The Prince Who Was a Thief.
 The film was released on 6 May 1960.

 Plot

-Following the betrayal of the Prime Minister, the Maharaja and the Maharani of the kingdom are murdered and their son, Abu, is hidden in a herd of cows.
+Following the betrayal of the Prime Minister, the Maharaja and Maharani of the kingdom are murdered and their son, Abu, is hidden in a herd of cows.
 Abu is found by robbers, who were hidden in the forest and eventually grows up to become their leader.
 The two impostors who sit on the throne have a daughter and a child servant who poses as the son who survived the death of the former royal couple.
 Abu robs the rich to give to the poor and strives to reconquer his kingdom.